Home/Blog/Lifestyle/Food & Nutrition/Collagen-Boosting Foods: An Ultimate Research-Backed Guide

 2. Chicken

-Poultry like chickens harbours collagen in their skin, nourishing collagen production.
+Poultry, like chicken, harbours collagen in their skin, nourishing collagen production.
 Grill or roast chicken with the skin left on to benefit from this collagen boost.
 Chicken feet cooked in soups offer an especially bountiful source of collagen celebrated for joint support.
 Incorporating less processed chicken forms like whole birds or feet on a regular basis ensures a natural internal collagen supply that contributes to overall wellness.

 3. Fish